 This post is sponsored by Crates & Pallet, who provided me with the crates for this project.
+I have also included affiliate links to products.
 As always, all work done, opinions, and writing are 100% my own.
 For my full disclosure policy, click here.

 We celebrate both Christmas and Hanukkah in our family.
 For Hanukkah, where there are eight nights to celebrate, that means eight presents for each kid.